alexliesenfeld/health/README.md

 ## Compatibility With Other Libraries

-Most existing Go health check libraries came with their own implementations of tool specific check functions (such as for Redis, memcached, Postgres, etc.).
+Most existing Go health check libraries come with their own implementations of tool specific check functions (such as for Redis, memcached, Postgres, etc.).
 Rather than reinventing the wheel and come up with yet another library specific implementation of check functions, the goal was to design this library in a way that makes it possible to reuse existing solutions.
 The following (non-exhaustive) list of health check implementations